-I’d been looking for the right person, and door, for nearly two years to present the Manchester Bee to as a concept for glazing their front door.
+I’d been looking for the right person, and door, for nearly two years to present Manchester Bee leaded glass to as a concept for glazing their front door.

 Nicola contacted me earlier in the year and expressed a desperate need to have the front door restored.
 The house had been in the family since the terrace across from Stamford Park, Altrincham in 1900.
 Now Nicola’s daughter Imogen is living there with partner Joe.

 We set about restoring the front door by installing a temporary door.
 After a few tweaks to the old original door I took it away to have the paint stripped.
 We carry this out in our workshop in Bolton with a heat gun.
 This way, we can take more care around the mouldings.

 Stripping the front door

 When a door is ‘dipped’, the process can dissolve the glue used in constructed.
 Therefore, we don’t dip.
 I’ve even seen someone use a wire brush around the beading to get the rest of the paint off.

 Using a hard brush makes the grain in the wood show way too much, and it looks terrible.
 When you use a heat gun, you can take your time on it and put a little more TLC into the whole operation.